ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 ## Caching Systems {#caching}

-When demand for content is relatively predictable, and especially when that content is relatively static, caching content close to requesters, and pre-loading caches to respond quickly to initial requests is often useful (for example, HTTP/1.1 caching is described in {{I-D.ietf-httpbis-cache}}).
-This is subject to the usual considerations for caching - for example, how much data must be cached to make a significant difference to the requester, and how the benefits of caching and pre-loading caches balances against the costs of tracking "stale" content in caches and refreshing that content.
+When demand for content is relatively predictable, and especially when that content is relatively static, caching content close to requesters and pre-loading caches to respond quickly to initial requests is often useful (for example, HTTP/1.1 caching is described in {{I-D.ietf-httpbis-cache}}).
+This is subject to the usual considerations for caching - for example, how much data must be cached to make a significant difference to the requester and how the benefits of caching and pre-loading caches balances against the costs of tracking stale content in caches and refreshing that content.

 It is worth noting that not all high-demand content is "live" content.
 One relevant example is when popular streaming content can be staged close to a significant number of requesters, as can happen when a new episode of a popular show is released.
 This content may be largely stable, so low-cost to maintain in multiple places throughout the Internet.
 This can reduce demands for high end-to-end bandwidth without having to use mechanisms like multicast.